gilbarbara/hooks/docs/useThrottle.md

 # useThrottle

-Return a throttled function that only invokes `fn` once per every `ms`.
+Returns a function that invokes `callback` once per every `ms`.
-*Unless you set the `trailing` option that will call it again when the timer runs out.*
+*If you set the `trailing` argument the callback will be called again when the timer runs out.*

 ## Usage